-3. Or, Make Yourself an Accountability Partner
+3. Make Yourself Accountable

-You will rearrange that date of your spin class and find a different date to put it on the calendar, but you only want to do that for necessary external life events.
+You will rearrange that date of your spin class and find a different date to put it on the calendar, but you only want to do that for necessary, external life events.
 Hitting the snooze button because you woke up too tired isn’t a good excuse.

-4. Integrate Some Mini-Movement into Your Day
+4. Integrate Some Mini-Movement Into Your Day

-If you go into work and sit at a desk most of the day, it will feel good to get out and move your muscles afterwards.
-But sometimes it seems difficult to get out of that sedentary rut.
+If you go into work and sit at a desk most of the day, it will feel good to get out and move your muscles afterward.
+But sometimes, it seems difficult to get out of that sedentary rut.

-Stretching and doing forward bends or side bends are some ideas.
+Stretching and doing forward bends or side bends are great ideas.
 You can stand against the wall and “peel” off of it, feeling each vertebra and releasing your lower back.
 Take off your shoes and wiggle your toes around.
 Do calf raises, standing up and lifting your heels up and down.

-These small movements done 2-3 times throughout your workday may seem insignificant, but they will keep your attuned to your physical self a bit more, so that you will be more motivated to have some bigger, longer, “real” workout sessions.
+These small movements done 2-3 times throughout your workday may seem insignificant, but they will keep your attuned to your physical self a bit more so that you will be more motivated to exercise with some bigger, longer, “real” workout sessions.

 5. Eat Something Fresh

-Sometimes, we’re so busy on the run that we don’t realize we’ve not been eating as fresh as we’d like.
-By making the conscious choice to seek out some fresh food, you’re taking care of yourself which in turn will make you think about those same kinds of choices when it comes to exercise.
+Sometimes, we’re so busy that we don’t realize we’ve not been eating as fresh as we’d like.
+By making the conscious choice to seek out some fresh food, you’re taking care of yourself, which, in turn, will make you think about those same kinds of choices when it comes to exercise.

 6. Create an Alter Ego

 It may sound kind of crazy at first, but employing the use of an alter ego can be a great way to break out of a habit or create some life changes you desire.
-In his book The Alter Ego Effect, Todd Herman illustrates how an Alter Ego is a mental trick to improve your life.
+In his book The Alter Ego Effect, Todd Herman illustrates how an alter ego is a mental trick to improve your life.
 Many famous entertainers have used alter egos to overcome stage fright.

 Let’s say you create a character named “Ironman.”
 Sure, when you come in from a long day at work, you can talk yourself into wanting to relax on the couch.
 But Ironman doesn’t feel that way—he’s ready to throw on his sneakers and go for a run!

 Sometimes the simplest rules are the most important.
 We all know we are supposed to be hydrated throughout the day.
-But if you’re busy all day at work, and you’ve nursed a big tumbler of coffee all morning, suddenly it might be early afternoon and you realize you haven’t had any water today.
+However, if you’re busy all day at work, and you’ve nursed a big tumbler of coffee all morning, suddenly it might be early afternoon and you realize you haven’t had any water today.

-So, how are you planning to get going this week?
-Go pour yourself a big glass of water, get out your calendar, and think about what types of workouts you want to do.
+Motivate yourself to work out—pour yourself a big glass of water, get out your calendar, and think about what types of workouts you want to do.